Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Or seizing guns and all that stuff.

-Go look at my Instagram, unplug fit.
+Go look at my Instagram.

-Like I have all that stuff.
+I have all that stuff.

 So what are you talking about, dude?

-Uh, you must be new here, my friend.
+You must be new here, my friend.

-82 June, five bucks.
+82 June, $5.

-Oh no, I read that one.
+Oh, no, I read that one.

-I didn't get to read that one, did I?
+I didn't get to read that one.

-No, sorry.
+No, I'm sorry.

-Uh yes, that's gonna be the new um, and we also got another case coming as well.
+We also got another case coming as well.

 I can look it up.

-I think I think our I think I know what they're talking about.
+I think I know what they're talking about.

-Uh free R. Kelly, that's from Michael Trilstein.
+Free R. Kelly, that's from Michael Trilstein.

-Yeah, man, go check out my episode on R. Kelly that I did for y'all.
+Go check out my episode on R. Kelly that I did for y'all.

-We got 2400, y'all in here, man.
+We got 2,500 of y'all in here, man.

 Like the video, by the way, guys.

-Uh, we did this shot, the $100 one, right?
+We did this shot, the $100 one, right?

-If any of you guys got questions, man, shoot them in and then I'll uh end the broadcast.
+If any of you guys got questions, man, shoot them in and then I'll end the broadcast.

 Yeah, I think that's all it.

-Drugs, Myron Lacandella.
+Drugs, Myron LaCandella.

-Uh no, I've never done drugs in my life.
+No, I've never done drugs in my life.

-Yo, pods nation, bro.
+Yo, Pods Nation, bro.

 Like, do you not understand that they did not release all the information on the criminal complaint?

-Just because they did not make mention of the Instagram post on a criminal complaint does not mean that the that the Instagram post was not utilized in gaining probable cause to go ahead and secure the arrest.
+Just because they did not make mention of the Instagram post on a criminal complaint does not mean that the Instagram post was not utilized in gaining probable cause to go ahead and secure the arrest.

 What do you not understand, bro?